 You might also like to read Windows 10 – How to Retain Free Disk Space After Installing and How to Clear Cache on Windows 10 – All Type.

-How to Open and Use Disk Cleanup in Windows 10
+How to Open and Use Disk Cleanup in Windows 10 and 11

-- Open the Run command by pressing Windows and R
+- Open the Run command by pressing Windows and R.

 - Type cleanmgr on the text field and click Ok.